wlans/MMM-AccuWeatherForecastDeluxe/README.md

 ### Decimal Precision

 Options for specifying the decimal precision for various measurements.
-OpenWeatherMap's data is typically up to 2 decimal places, so the useful values are from <code>0</code> to <code>2</code>.
+OpenWeather's data is typically up to 2 decimal places, so the useful values are from <code>0</code> to <code>2</code>.

 <table>
   <thead>